 Knowledge is Key

-They delivered talks in both English and Mandarin, with topics on CPR; screening for gynaecologic cancer; atrial fibrillation and stroke prevention; and the importance of cardiovascular disease prevention, respectively.
+The event included performances by various interest groups, comprising the residents from Bukit Batok. | They delivered talks in both English and Mandarin, with topics on CPR; screening for gynaecologic cancer; atrial fibrillation and stroke prevention; and the importance of cardiovascular disease prevention, respectively.
 The event ended on a high note with a cooking demonstration and a “supermarket tour with a dietitian” from the Health Promotion Board.
 Our Women’s Heart Health team hopes to continue our efforts in reaching out and educating the public!